-- © = Largely as predicted/concluded
+- 3 = Largely as predicted/concluded

-- = Partially as predicted / unknown / as predicted

-- ⊗ = Not as predicted
+- 🐵 = Not as predicted

 - NA = Not applicable

 The audit report was distributed to the Proponent to check factual matters and for input into actions in response to findings (where relevant).
 The Auditor retained the right to make findings or recommendations based on the facts presented.